reyadrahman/node/chat-bot/README.md

 eb open
 ```

-*NOTE: If you change anything and want to redeploy, don't forget to rebuild first:*
+After changing the source (or `git pull`) run the following to re-deploy:
 ```
-npm run build
+npm run redeploy
-eb deploy
 ```

 ## Setting Up Webhooks